Length: 528 Pages

 'James Wood is a close reader of genius...
 By turns luscious and muscular, committed and disdaining, passionate and minutely considered' John Banville

-James Wood is our greatest modern literary critic.
-Here, for the first time, are his selected essays.
+James Wood is one of the leading critics of the age, and here, for the first time, are his selected essays.
 From the career-defining 'Hysterical Realism' to his more personal reflections on family, religion and sensibility, Serious Noticing offers a comprehensive overview of his writing over the last twenty years.
 These essays offer more than a viewpoint - they show how to bring the eye of critical reading to life as a whole.

 'James Wood is one of literature’s true lovers, and his deeply felt, contentious essays are thrilling in their reach and moral seriousness' Susan Sontag